1. Getting Started

 - the collection is necessary to lessen or prevent a serious threat to life, health or safety; or

-Collection of Personal Information from Employees and Contractors
+10. Collection of Personal Information from our Employees and Contractors

-In respect of current and potential employees, contractors and work experience persons we may collect additional personal information, including but not limited to, personal resumes, third party references, bank details, superannuation details, tax file numbers, emergency contact details and other employee or contractor records.
-We may also conduct criminal checks on individuals who commence employment or a contracting arrangement with us.
-The results of such checks are held on our employee or contractor files.
+In respect of our current and potential employees, contractors and work experience persons we may collect additional personal information including, but not limited to, personal resumes, third party references, bank details, superannuation details, tax file numbers, certain health information, emergency contact details and other employee or contractor records.
+We may also conduct criminal checks on individuals who commence employment or have a contracting arrangement with us.
+The results of such checks are held on our employee or contractor files for the duration of the employment, engagement or service, and after such relationship ceases, as needed.

 - have a face to face meeting with our staff and/or officers;